|Cream, white, black, multicolored

 While very smart, the Pyrenees Husky has no problem showing their compassionate side.
 They’ll show affection whenever they get the chance.
 But these dogs also tend to show a bit of a stubborn side, especially when they get bored.
 Active families and those with an adventurous attitude only need to apply as owners.
 This breed is good with children if they are well socialized.
 Small kids should be supervised around a Pyrenees Husky because of the breed’s size and energy levels.

-This breed’s smarts drive them to try and learn things on their own and at their own pace, so training can be a challenge – but it is far from impossible.
-Keep reading to learn more about the Great Pyrenees Husky Mix and what you could expect as a caretaker of this breed.
+This breed’s smarts drive them to try and learn things on their own and at their own pace, so training can be a challenge, but it is far from impossible.
+Keep reading to learn more about the Great Pyrenees Husky mix and what you could expect as a caretaker of this breed.

-Pyrenees Husky Puppies – Before You Get One
+Pyrenees Husky Puppies

-3 Little-Known Facts About Pyrenees Huskies
+3 Little-Known Facts About the Pyrenees Husky

-1. Their Ears are Dynamic
+1. Their Ears Are Dynamic

 The ears of the Great Pyrenees are typically floppy, yet those of the Husky tend to be erect.
 So, depending on which parent breed is most dominant, the ears of a Pyrenees Husky could be erect or floppy.
 In fact, this breed could have one of each giving them a unique look for owners to be proud of.